sto3014/ZattooPlugin/README.md

 ## Plugin Settings

 ---
+For detailed configuration please see [Usage](#usage) first.

+### General settings

+* `Country`
+  The `Country` drop-down list contains three predefined channel configurations for `Germany`, `Switzerland` and `Austria`
+  .
+The `Own channel list` is empty by default and can be used for customization.

+### Create your own channel list

+* `Update own channel list (only once)`
+  If checked, your own channel list will be updated when pressing `Apply updates`.
+If you press `OK`, `Cancel` or `Apply` in the main window, no update will happen.
+  After the update, `Update own channel list (only once)` will be un-checked.

+The merge/replace process depends on if `Update only channels which are subscribed` is checked or not:

+&#9745; `Update only channels which are subscribed`

+* `Replace`
+  All existing entries in our own channel list will be removed first.
+  Then all your subscribed channels will be added to your own channel list.
+If a Zattoo channel name is found in the selected `Source` list it will be added.
+Otherwise, the Zattoo channel name will be empty.
+    * `Merge`
+      Existing entries and entries from the selected `Source` list will be merged.
+        * `Add and replace`
+          All your subscribed channels will be added to your own channel list.
+This happens even when there was no Zattoo channel name found in selected `Source` list.
+I.e., if an existing entry has a Zattoo channel name configured it might be removed.
+          Existing entries which are not part of your subscribed channels are not changed.
+        * `Add only new`
+          All your subscribed channels will be added to your own channel list.
+They will overwrite existing entries only if the existing entries do not have a Zattoo channel name configured.
+Zattoo channel names found in selected `Source` list will be added.
+          Existing entries which are not part of your subscribed channels are not changed.

+&#9744; `Update only channels which are subscribed`

+* `Replace`
+  All existing entries in our own channel list will be removed first.
+  Then all channels from the selected `Source` list will be added to your own channel list.
+    * `Merge`
+      Existing entries and entries from the selected `Source` list will be merged.
+        * `Add and replace`
+          All channels from the selected `Source` list will be added to your own channel list.
+I.e., existing entry which have already a Zattoo channel name configured will be overwritten with new Zattoo channel names.
+          Existing entries which are not part of the selected `Source` list are not changed.
+        * `Add only new`
+          All channels from the selected `Source` list will be added to your own channel list.
+They will overwrite existing entries only if the existing entries do not have a Zattoo channel name configured.
+Existing entries which are not part of your subscribed channels are not changed.

+The `Apply update` button just updates the list below.
+If you press `Cancel` in the main window the changes are lost.

+### Adopt your own channel list

 Your customized channel list is stored in a file.
 You can edit/save it in the `Adopt your own channel list` area in the TV-Browser settings panel.
 If your prefer, you can edit it in a text editor of your choice.